AI for ecologists: a toolkit

 You must have a strong programming background, at least in R.

 Familiarity with Python is preferred, but not mandatory.
-In fact, to make sure that we all start on similar bases, we require that you follow these tutorials before attending the training course.
+In fact, to make sure that we all start on similar bases, we require that you follow this tutorial we made just for you <3 before attending the training course.

-Under the “Learn the basics”, please go through all the following pages:
+Under the “Learn the basics”, we recommend the following pages:

 • Hello, World!